Optimizing Visibility-based Search in Polygonal Domains: The QWRP in a Simple Polygon

 \subsection{Preliminaries and Hardness Results}

 A \textit{simple polygon} $P$ is a simply connected subset of $\mathbb{R}^2$ whose boundary, $\partial P$, is a polygonal cycle consisting of a finite set of line segments, whose endpoints are the \emph{vertices}, $v_1,v_2,\ldots,v_n$, of $P$.
 A vertex is \textit{reflex} (resp. \textit{convex}) if its internal angle is at least (resp. at most) 180 degrees.
 We consider polygons to be closed sets, including the interior and the boundary.
 We use the notation $|\cdot|$ to denote the measure of several types of objects.
 In the case of a segment or a route $\gamma$, $|\gamma|$ denotes its length, while for a polygon $P$, $|P|$ denotes the area of $P$.
-For a discrete, finite set $S$, $|S|$ is the cardinality of $S$.
+For a finite set $S$, $|S|$ is the cardinality of $S$.
 Based on the object within the notation, the interpretation should be apparent.

 Point $x\in P$ sees point $y\in P$ if the line segment connecting them lies entirely within $P$.
 The \textit{visibility polygon} of $x$, denoted $V(x)$, is the closed region of $P$ that $x$ sees; necessarily, $V(x)$ is a simple polygon within $P$.
 For a subset $X\subset P$, let $V(X)$ be the set of points that are seen by at least one point in $X$; formally, $V(X) = \bigcup_{x\in X}V(x)$.
 The visibility polygon of a point or a segment can be computed in time $O(n)$ for a simple polygon, or in time $O(n+h\log h)$ for a polygonal domain with $n$ vertices and $h$ holes \cite{o2017visibility}.
-Given a domain $P$ (a simple polygon or a polygon with holes) and an area quota $0 \le A\le |P|$, in the QWRP, the objective is to find a \textit{tour} (a polygonal cycle) $\gamma$ of minimum length $|\gamma|$ such that $|V(\gamma)| \ge A$; see Figure~\ref{fig:relativeconvex}.
+Given a domain $P$ (a simple polygon or a polygon with holes) and an area quota $0 \le A\le |P|$, in the QWRP, the objective is to find a \textit{tour} (a polygonal cycle) $\gamma \subset P$ of minimum length $|\gamma|$ such that $|V(\gamma)| \ge A$; see Figure~\ref{fig:relativeconvex}.
 Note that when $A = |P|$, QWRP is the classic \textsc{Watchman Route Problem}.

 We also distinguish between the \textit{anchored} version (in which $\gamma$ must pass through a given depot point $s$) and the \textit{floating} version (in which no depot is given).
-We provide the following NP-hardness results (proved in Appendix \ref{appendix:hardness}) for both the anchored and floating cases:
+We provide the following NP-hardness results for both the anchored and floating cases:

-\begin{theorem} The QWRP in a simple polygon is weakly NP-hard, with or without an anchor. \end{theorem}